-This list of 11 types of pasta, is brought to you by dietandfitnesstoday.com and ranges from Pasta, fresh-refrigerated, plain, as purchased through to Pasta, corn, cooked where all food items are ranked by the content or amount per 100g.
-The nutritional Iron content can be scaled by the amount in grams, oz or typical serving sizes.
-Simply click on a food item or beverage from the list at the bottom of the page to give a full dietary nutritional breakdown to answer the question how much Iron is in pasta?
+This list of 11 types of pasta, is brought to you by www.dietandfitnesstoday.com and ranges from Pasta, fresh-refrigerated, plain, as purchased through to Pasta, corn, cooked where all food items are ranked by the content or amount per 100g.
+The nutritional iron content can be scaled by the amount in grams, oz or typical serving sizes.
+Simply click on a food item or beverage from the list at the bottom of the page to give a full dietary nutritional breakdown to answer the question how much iron in pasta.

-Average Value for pastaThe average (or more correctly the arithmetic mean) amount of Iron contained in 100g of pasta, based on the list below of 11 different items under the general description of pasta, is 1.41 mg of Iron.
+Average Content for pastaThe average (or more correctly the arithmetic mean) amount of iron contained in 100g of pasta, based on the list below of 11 different items under the general description of pasta, is 1.41 mg of iron.
 This average value corresponds to 10.07 % of the recommended dietary allowance (or RDA) in your diet.
 The averages for the different nutrients are as follows; the average amount of Calories is 167.45 kcal, the average amount of Protein is 5.75 g, the average amount of Fat is 1.80 g and the average amount of Carbohydrate is 32.21 g.

-Using the list below for the 11 different pasta nutrition entries in our database, the highest amount of Iron is found in Pasta, fresh-refrigerated, plain, as purchased which contains 3.35 mg of Iron per 100g.
+Using the list below for the 11 different pasta nutrition entries in our database, the highest amount of iron is found in Pasta, fresh-refrigerated, plain, as purchased which contains 3.35 mg of iron per 100g.
 The associated percentage of RDA is 24 %.
-For this 100g serving the amount of Calories is 288 kcal, the amount of Protein is 11.31 g, the amount of Fat is 2.3 g, the amount of Carbohydrate is 54.73 g.
+For this 100g serving the Calories content is 288 kcal, the Protein content is 11.31 g, the Fat content is 2.3 g, the Carbohydrate content is 54.73 g.

-The food with the highest Iron content per typical serving is Pasta, fresh-refrigerated, plain, as purchased which contains 4.29 mg in 4.5 oz (or 128 g).
+The food with the highest iron content per typical serving is Pasta, fresh-refrigerated, plain, as purchased which contains 4.29 mg in 4.5 oz (or 128 g).
 The precentage of the recommended daily value for this serving is 31 %.
-For this serving the amount of Calories is 288 kcal, the amount of Protein is 11.31 g, the amount of Fat is 2.3 g and the amount of Carbohydrate is 54.73 g.
+For this serving the Calories content is 368.64 kcal, the Protein content is 14.48 g, the Fat content is 2.94 g and the Carbohydrate content is 70.05 g.

-Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing Iron which can be scaled for different servings and quantities.
-We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods with a high amount of Iron.
+Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing iron which can be scaled for different servings and quantities.
+We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods with a high iron content.